SS-CPGAN: Self-Supervised Cut-and-Pasting Generative Adversarial Network for Object Segmentation: Experimentation

-Our implementation is based on the PyTorch framework.
-For training our models, we deploy a batch size of $16$ and the Adam optimizer with an initial learning rate of $2.10^{-4}$.
-We use the unsupervised segmentation algorithm based on the GrabCut technique \cite{rother2004grabcut} for the self-supervision task.
-Then, we set the weighting parameters for the self-supervised term in the loss function according to the Intersection-Over-Union (IoU) score between the pseudo label (mask) and the predicted mask by the discriminator.
+SS-CPGAN presents a new self-supervised loss, i.e. $\mathcal{L}_{self-supervised}$ that need to be validated.
+As shown in Table \ref{tbl:SSIM}, we present Structural similarity (SSIM) scores according to different values of $\lambda$.
+The SSIM scores vary between the range of [0,1], with lower values indicating the lower quality of generated images.
+During the experiments, we find that the optimal values of the hyper-parameter can vary depending on the Intersection-Over-Union (IoU) score between the pseudo label (mask) and the predicted mask by the discriminator.
 Initially, when IoU $< 0.2$, the hyperparameter value is set to $0.5$ to boost the model's ability to learn useful representations from the pseudo label.
 When the $0.2 <$ IoU $< 0.8$, we refine the predicted mask using the hyperparameter value $\lambda$ of $0.1$.
 To avoid the pseudo labels compromising the predicted masks, we restrict the value $\lambda$ to $0$ when the IoU $> 0.8$.